Analytics Query Language (GAQL)

 Transform clause

-The new TRANSFORMS clause in GAQL is used to apply rollup operations on returned results.
+The new TRANSFORMS clause in AQL is used to apply rollup operations on returned results.
 Currently the only transform operation supported is REPLACE.
 This operation does regular expression driven rollups of queries with the pagePath dimension.
 The following example is from our top pages blog article:

 TRANSFORMS